Argus C44

 Using the Argus C44

-The Argus C44 has a smooth, quality feel except for the focus and lens mount both of which are clunky.
+The Argus C44 has a smooth, quality feel except for the focus and lens mount which are clunky.
 The lens mount gets a lot of criticism and I understand that.
-But I’m mostly a nifty-fifty user so it doesn’t irritate me so much.
+But I do most of my work with a 50mm lens so it doesn’t irritate me so much.

 The Argus Building

 The Argus Building is in Ann Arbor, Michigan, near the university.
-In the 1930s Argus was based there.
-It was later remodeled into an office building, while preserving its industrial heritage.
+Argus was based there.
+The interior was later remodeled into office space, while the exterior preserves its industrial heritage.

 The Argus Museum